kucaahbe/rspec-html-matchers/README.md

 More info
 ---------

-You can find more on [RubyDoc](http://rubydoc.info/github/kucaahbe/rspec-html-matchers/master/RSpec/Matchers), take a look at [have_tag](http://rdoc.info/github/kucaahbe/rspec-html-matchers/RSpec/Matchers#have_tag-instance_method) method.
+You can find more on [documentation](http://www.rubydoc.info/gems/rspec-html-matchers/RSpecHtmlMatchers)

-Also, please read [CHANGELOG](https://github.com/kucaahbe/rspec-html-matchers/blob/master/CHANGELOG.md), it might be helpful.
+Also, please read [CHANGELOG](https://github.com/kucaahbe/rspec-html-matchers/blob/master/CHANGELOG.md) and [issues](https://github.com/kucaahbe/rspec-html-matchers/issues), might be helpful.

 Contribution
 ============